knative/docs/install/Knative-with-GKE.md

 Knative requires a Kubernetes cluster v1.10 or newer. `kubectl` v1.10 is also required.
-This guide walks you through creating a cluster with the correct specifications for Knative on Google Cloud Platform.
+This guide walks you through creating a cluster with the correct specifications for Knative on Google Cloud Platform (GCP).

-This guide assumes you are using bash in a Mac or Linux environment; some commands will need to be adjusted for use in a Windows environment.
+This guide assumes you are using `bash` in a Mac or Linux environment; some commands will need to be adjusted for use in a Windows environment.

 ### Installing the Google Cloud SDK and `kubectl`